Lindsey E. Hardegree

 In 2015 Lindsey was recognized in the Atlanta Business Chronicle’s inaugural 30 Under 30.
 Past honors include Leadership Buckhead Class of 2017, United Way VIP Board Training Program (Spring 2015), LEAD Atlanta Class of 2015, 2014 New Leaders Council Fellow (Atlanta Institute), 2013 Diversity Fellow (Association of Fundraising Professionals of Greater Atlanta), and 2013 Nonprofit Leaders 30 Under 30 Award (Georgia Center for Nonprofits/YNPN Atlanta).

-Lindsey earned her BA in both English and theatre from Wake Forest University, her MFA in performing arts management from the University of North Carolina School of the Arts, and a Certificate in Theology and the Arts from Fuller Theological Seminary.
-She is currently pursuing a Master of Theological Studies at Nashotah House Theological Seminary via their hybrid distance program.
+Lindsey earned her BA in both English and theatre from Wake Forest University, her MFA in performing arts management from the University of North Carolina School of the Arts, a Certificate in Theology and the Arts from Fuller Theological Seminary, and her Master of Theological Studies at Nashotah House Theological Seminary.
 When she’s not busy working or volunteering, Lindsey enjoys reading voraciously, being a bit geeky (including Star Wars, Harry Potter, and The Sims), baking and cooking, drinking a good cup of coffee, and experiencing the arts and culture community in Atlanta.

 ECF Assistant and Associate Director for Administration/Benefits (Bishop’s Staff)